 Its design allows to generate a small group of generic templates that serve for the majority of possible cases in Pandora FMS.

 Step 1: Overview

 - Group: The group to which the template will be applied.
-You can only assign a group to which the user who is creating the template belongs, unless said user explicitly belongs to the group ALL (ALL).
+You may only assign a group to which the user who creates the template belongs, unless said user explicitly belongs to the group ALL (ALL).